Global Least Common Ancestor (LCA) Networks: Introduction

 \section{Introduction}

 Directed acyclic graphs (DAGs) are widely used models in many fields of application, ranging from algorithms and data structures \cite{aho2006compilers,muchnick1997compiler,cormen2022introduction}, machine learning and artificial intelligence \cite{pearl2009causality, koller2009graphical}, to biology and bioinformatics \cite{davidson2006regulatory, Huson:11,Nakhleh:05}, operations research and decision making \cite{pinedo2016scheduling}, social and economic sciences \cite{FH:14, ahuja1993networkflows}, and transportation and logistics \cite{ahuja1993networkflows}.
 Each DAG $G = (V,E)$ naturally gives rise to a partially ordered set $(V,\preceq)$, defined by $u \preceq v$ for vertices $u,v\in V$ whenever there is a directed path from $v$ to $u$ in $G$.
 In particular, each vertex $v \in V$ is naturally associated with the set $\DD{v}{}\coloneqq\{u\in V(G)\mid u\preceq v\}$ of its descendant vertices, i.e., those reachable from $v$.
-The set of leaf-descendants of $v$ is then defined by $\CC(v)=\DD{v}{}\cap L(G)$ where $L(G)$ is the set of all $\preceq$-minimal vertices in $G$.
+The set of leaf-descendants of $v$ is then defined by $\CC(v)=\DD{v}{}\cap L(G)$ where $L(G)$ is the set of all $\preceq$-minimal vertices{, i.e., the leaves} in $G$.
 A least common ancestor (LCA) of a subset $A \subseteq V(G)$ in a DAG $G$ is a $\preceq$-minimal vertex $v$ in $G$ such that $A \subseteq \DD{v}{}$.
-The leaf-based clusters $\CC(v)$ play an important role in particular in evolutionary biology and phylogenetics, where empirical data are largely confined to living species, i.e., $L(G)$, and are used to infer properties for their LCAs \cite{Nakhleh:05,Huson:11,Hellmuth:22q}.

-The existence of a \emph{unique} LCA for subsets of $A \subseteq V$ plays an important role in many applications.
-In evolutionary networks $G$, for example, unique LCAs of $A$, model well-defined ancestral states from which the taxa in $A$ have diverged, and thus are key to the interpretation of evolutionary relationships \cite{Hellmuth:22q,HL:24}.
-Bayesian networks model conditional dependencies between variables; here, unique LCAs determine the most direct common cause, which is crucial in many of the applications in epidemiology, social sciences, and economics \cite{pearl2009causality}.
+The existence of a \emph{unique} LCA for subsets $A \subseteq V$ plays a central role in numerous applications.
+In evolutionary networks $G$, for example, a unique LCA of $A$ represents a well-defined ancestral state from which the taxa in $A$ have diverged, and is therefore crucial for the interpretation of evolutionary relationships \cite{Hellmuth:22q,HL:24,NW:05}. {Further applications arise in the identification of the most direct common cause in Bayesian networks \cite{pearl2009causality}, in object inheritance within programming languages \cite{AHBLN:89}, and in algorithms on lattices \cite{Jourdan1994,AHBLN:89}; see \cite{thesisJN:09} for an overview.}